yogeshpv/python-intro/notes/notes.md

     return total
 ```

-But we can do this so much quicker if we use `reduce`.
+But we can do this so much more simply if we use `reduce`.
 Here `total` is the running total and `x` is the new element from the list.

 ```python
 def sum(L):